 If interested, videos and cooking tutorials are available on the Lentils.org website.
 Be sure to check this website out as it is such a great reference for anyone that wants to learn more about lentils!

 What can lentils be used for?
 Lentils are great when cooked in soups, stews or curries, but can also be enjoyed in salads, or as a dip or spread.
 They are even great in smoothies and desserts!
 Since lentils are so versatile, there is no limit as to how you can use them.

 Today, I will be sharing a simple recipe for a slow cooker lentil stew that I love for its ease and convenience – and taste!
 With a little bit of meal prep magic, you can spin this recipe multiple ways for different meals in the week.

 What makes a stew a stew?
 Stews are sort of like soups in that they contain several solid ingredients cooked in a liquid.
 Unlike soups, the ingredients in a stew should retain their texture and form, and the liquid they are cooked in thickens significantly.
 Stews are usually served in the thick liquid they are prepared in.

 What kind of ingredients do you use in a stew?
 Pretty much anything goes, from vegetables to potatoes to meats of all kinds!
-In this lentil stew recipe, I used carrots, onions, celery, potatoes and garlic, along with a slew of herbs and spices, soft wheat kernals and lentils (of course).
+In this lentil stew recipe, I used carrots, onions, celery, potatoes, and garlic, along with a slew of herbs and spices, soft wheat kernels and lentils (of course).

 What kind of lentils should you use in a lentil stew?
 Different types of lentils can be used in different recipes to different effects.
 Red lentils, for instance, are very easy to cook!
 My recipe for Quick Pasta Risotto, for example, which uses split red lentils, can be prepped and served in under 30 minutes.